Bio

 Best Yield so far for my farming business.

-Website: I am grateful to Gautam Rao for sharing this website design.
+Website: I am grateful to Xinyue Lin for creating and Gautam Rao for sharing this website design.
 Here is the GitHub repository.
-A short guide to acutally implementing it is coming soon.
+Here is a short guide to implement it.